jasontconnell/imgorg/readme.md

 `2021/02/20 01:26:02 finished. read: 14737534545 wrote: 14660556237 1m30.7191773s`

 My Google Drive folder is syncing as I type this, and all of my images are much more organized!

+Use at your own risk!
+Although, please let me know if you use it and it helps!
+I love to hear it.